zacfpearson/rust-sandbox/rust-grpc-stream/README.md

 # RustGrpcStream

 ## Overview
-The purpsose of rust-grpc-basic is to learn how to use grpc with rust.
+The purpsose of rust-grpc-stream is to learn how to use grpc with rust.

 ## Install Dependencies
 Install docker